bhisaac/5eFP/5eFP-SRD.md

 ### Critical Failure

 When you roll the lowest possible result on a die while attacking, making an ability check, or resisting a feature, it is called a critical failure.
 When this happens, you ignore the DC and consider the roll an automatic failure.
 A 5% or lower on a d100 is considered a critical failure.
-According to 5eFP, automatic failure is considered bad enough to override any additional penalties when you roll a critical failure.
+According to 5eFP, automatic failure is considered bad enough to override any additional penalties due to rolling a critical failure.

 > Some systems consider higher numbers as failures.
 A critical failure in such a system, then, is the highest number on the die, and 95% or higher on a d100 is considered a critical failure.